Umm el-Qanatir: Reconstruction

-Reconstruction of the synagogue was completed thanks to Yehoshua Dray and Haim Ben-David of Kinneret Academic College and Bar-Ilan University.
+Reconstruction of the synagogue was completed by an Israeli consortium team, thanks to Yehoshua Dray and Haim Ben-David of Kinneret Academic College and Bar-Ilan University.
 The project, inaugurated in 2003, used special high-tech computer technology to code and digitally record the stones.
 Blocks were then labelled with RFID chips and a special crane lifted and inserted them in the correct sequence.
 With the help of this technology, the synagogue was restored with great accuracy.